Lolindhir/PnP/src/assets/rules/classes/Rogue.md

 ### Level 1: Weapon Mastery
 Your training with weapons allows you to use the mastery properties ([Weapon Overview](https://lolindhir.github.io/PnP/rules/equipment/weapons)) of two kinds of weapons of your choice with which you have proficiency, such as Daggers and Shortbows.
-Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
+Whenever you start an Adventuring Period, you can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Shortswords.

 ### Level 2: Cunning Action
 Your quick thinking and agility allow you to move and act quickly.
 On your turn, you can take one of the following actions as a Bonus Action: